jonase/eastwood/README.md

 Currently only a `:naive` form of parallelism is supported, which just uses `pmap` to run the linters over your namespaces.
 You can specify `:parallelism?` in your options map, currently `:none` and `:naive` are valid options.

+## Only lint files modified since last run

+As of version 0.3.5, you can now instruct eastwood to only lint the files changed since the last run.
+This feature is pr 0.3.5 to be considered alpha and subject to change.

 As mentioned in the [Installation & Quick usage](#installation--quick-usage) section above, Eastwood causes any